ietf-wg-cats/draft-ietf-cats-framework/draft-ietf-cats-framework.md

 ## Service Announcement

 A service is associated by the service provider with a unique identifier called a CS-ID.
 A CS-ID may be a network identifier, such as an IP address.
 The mapping of CS-IDs to network identifiers may be learned through a name resolution service (e.g., DNS {{?RFC1034}}).
-Note that CATS framework does not assume nor preclude any specific name resolution service.
+Note that CATS framework does not assume or preclude any specific name resolution service.

 ## Metrics Distribution {#sec-met-dist}